hieunguyen312/Job_Market_Research_Project/README.md

 The data for this project comes from LinkedIn and Indeed job postings.
 You can download the dataset from the link below:

 [Download Dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/data)

 [Download Dataset 2](https://fred.stlouisfed.org/series/IHLIDXUS)

 [Download Dataset 3](https://fred.stlouisfed.org/series/IHLIDXUSTPSOFTDEVE)

+Other datasets needed can be found as csv files in the repository

 ## Getting Started